 07 Nov Pros and Cons of an All-in-One Steam Shower Enclosure

-You have two main options when it comes to adding a steam shower to your home: a custom-built shower or a prefabricated, all-in-one enclosure unit.
-A custom shower, whether you build it yourself or hire professionals, can be pricey, but it can also be tailored perfectly to your existing space.
-If you have a smaller budget and your space allows for it, an all-in-one unit could be a good fit.
+You have two main options when it comes to adding a steam shower unit to your home: a custom-built shower enclosure or a prefabricated, all-in-one enclosure unit.
+A custom shower, whether you build a steam shower yourself or hire professionals can vary in cost obviously, but it can also be tailored perfectly to your existing space.
+Typically, a custom steam shower will perform better.
+If you have a smaller budget and don’t mind the drawbacks, an all-in-one unit could be a good fit.
 However, there are a few things to consider before you make your decision.

 Where the product is manufactured is also crucial.
 Many all-in-one steam showers are made overseas and therefore may not be subject to the same safety and service standards as domestically made products.
 Before buying any unit, be sure to check with a third-party safety agency, such as UL, ETL, or CSA, to verify that it has been tested and is listed by that agency as an approved product that may be used in the US.
 You can do this by calling the agency or doing a product search on their website.
 Another important certification to look for is ASSE, as this group checks shower valves for leakage and scalding.